arcstur/iol2024-website/content/how.md

 # Registration

 Registration for IOL 2024 is made by representatives of accredited National Linguistics Olympiads, via IOL's Registration System.
-Each country can participate with one or two teams, each team composed of 1 team leader (legally adult both in Brazil and in the country of origin) and 4 contestants (pre-university students, less than 20 years old on the first day of the competition, selected from an accredited National Olympiad).
+Each accredited country can participate with one or two teams, each team composed of 1 team leader (legally adult both in Brazil and in the country of origin) and 4 contestants (pre-university students, less than 20 years old on the first day of the competition, selected from an accredited National Olympiad).
 Additionally, the delegations can bring additional adult Observers at request.

-**The registration will open and registration fees will be declared on January 23rd, 2024.**
+**The registration will open and registration fees will be declared on January 26th, 2024.**

-**Early Bird Registration will be from January 23rd to February 23rd.**
+**Early Bird Registration will be from January 26th to February 26th.**

 # Visas